d2l-ai/d2l-en/chapter_attention-mechanisms/bahdanau-attention.md

 This is achieved
 by treating the context variable as an output of attention pooling.

 ## Model

-We will describe
+When describing
 Bahdanau attention
-for the RNN encoder-decoder
-by following the same notation in :numref:`sec_seq2seq`.
+for the RNN encoder-decoder below, we will follow the same notation in :numref:`sec_seq2seq`.
-The new model
+The new attention-based model
 is the same as that
 in :numref:`sec_seq2seq`
 except that